Matrix Decomposition and Applications

-We notice that column-pivoted QR is just one method to find the column permutation where $\bA$ is rank deficient and we interchange the first linearly independent $r$ columns of $\bA$ into the first $r$ columns of the $\bA\bP$.
-If $\bA$ is nearly rank-one deficient and we would like to find a column permutation of $\bA$ such that the resulting pivotal element $r_{nn}$ of the QR decomposition is small.
-This is known as the \textit{revealing rank-one deficiency} problem. \begin{theoremHigh}[Revealing Rank One Deficiency, \citep{chan1987rank}] If $\bA\in \real^{m\times n}$ and $\bv\in \real^n$ is a unit 2-norm vector (i.e., $||\bv||=1$), then there exists a permutation $\bP$ such that the reduced QR decomposition
+Column-pivoted QR (CPQR) is one of several methods used to determine an appropriate column permutation when the matrix $\bA$ is rank-deficient.
+This process rearranges the first $r$ linearly independent columns of $\bA$ to occupy the first $r$ columns of $\bA\bP$.
+If $\bA$ is nearly rank-one deficient, the goal becomes identifying a column permutation of $\bA$ that minimizes the pivotal element $r_{nn}$ in the resulting QR decomposition.
+This is commonly known as the \textit{revealing rank-one deficiency} problem for \textit{rank-revealing QR (RRQR)} decomposition.